Fort Leonard Wood celebrates American Education Week with several events

-Lincoln University nursing students Jenny Brock (right) and Brittoni Matchell brief service members and civilians on micronutrition Tuesday in Bldg.
-499, as Fort Leonard Wood’s Truman Army Education and Personnel Testing Center hosts a week of events in celebration of American Education Week, which concludes Friday.
+Fort Leonard Wood’s Truman Army Education and Personnel Testing Center is hosting a week of events in celebration of American Education Week, which concludes Friday.

+According to Vanessa Arzabala, a guidance counselor at the center and the event organizer, the goal of the week was to “broaden people’s definition of the word, ‘education.’”

+“Education is not just going to college or university,” Arzabala said.
+“There are other aspects, like finance — how to build a budget — there’s learning about physical and mental health.
+We’re just celebrating learning this week."

 |Date Taken: